| | | |

 Is Roatan Safe for Tourists?
 What About Solo Female Travelers?

-When I first moved to Roatan in January, I was very concerned about the safety of the Bay Islands.
+When I first moved to Roatan in January of 2021, I was very concerned about the safety of the Bay Islands.
 The reactions of my friends and family were split 50/50.
 Half were expressing their jealousy that I would be doing all the best things in Roatan and half were offering to buy me pepper spray.

 Roatan Honduras Safety Factors to Consider